CountCristo/Cristotheme/README.md

 1- Download Aurora 4x 1.13 http://aurora2.pentarch.org/index.php?topic=10635.0
 You many need to right click "open in new tab" the download link on certain versions of chrome.

-2- Download and apply Aurora 4x 2.1.0 patch http://aurora2.pentarch.org/index.php?topic=13049.0
+2- Download and apply Aurora 4x 2.2.0 patch http://aurora2.pentarch.org/index.php?topic=13338.0
 By "apply" here I mean overwrite the base aurora files with these new files.

-3- Download and apply Aurora 4x 2.2.0 patch http://aurora2.pentarch.org/index.php?topic=13338.0
-By "apply" here I mean overwrite the base aurora files with these new files.

-4- Download Aurora Patch - follow instructions here to install it: https://github.com/Aurora-Modders/AuroraPatch
+3- Download Aurora Patch - follow instructions here to install it: https://github.com/Aurora-Modders/AuroraPatch

-5- Download this repository "code > download zip"
+4- Download this repository "code > download zip"

-6- Copy the contense of the Patches file from the repository into your Patches file
+5- Copy the contense of the Patches file from the repository into your Patches file

-7- Run the game by running the "AuroraPatch" EXE file.
+6- Run the game by running the "AuroraPatch" EXE file.

 Enjoy!